awesome-academy/php_oauth_demo_oauth_server/README.md

-# PHP API Demo: Laravel Sanctum
+# PHP OAuth Demo: Laravel Passport
 This is a demonstation on using Laravel Sanctum to create an API.
 In this project, we'll be able to issue API tokens, revoke those tokens and using those tokens to retrive user's data.

 # Requirement